 Robert Frost, "The Road Not Taken" [we spend some time discussing the ways in which the text of the poem doesn't "say" what people now assume it says] [2 votes]

 Langston Hughes, "The Negro Speaks of Rivers" [2 votes]

 Norman Dubie, "Poem" (about a child burying a hairless doll)

 Barbara Hamby, "Vex Me"

 Wallace Stevens, "The Emperor of Ice Cream" [3 votes]

 Theodore Roethke, "The Waking" [2 votes]

 Wilfred Owen, "Dulce Et Decorum Est" [2 votes]

 T.S.
 Eliot, "The Love Song of J. Alfred Prufrock" [3 votes]

-I was surprised by the fact that both Stevens and Eliot received multiple votes--Stevens, especially, because I had assumed the students had found "The Emperor of Ice Cream" to be too perplexing, although I try to show that it's really as perplexing as all that (I assumed I'd come close to failing in this regard).
+I was surprised by the fact that both Stevens and Eliot received multiple votes--Stevens, especially, because I had assumed the students had found "The Emperor of Ice Cream" to be too perplexing, although I try to show that it's really not as perplexing as all that (I assumed I'd come close to failing in this regard).
 We will have read more women poets by the time the second test comes around, but even so I was surprised poems by Hannah Stein and Ruth Stone (for instance) didn't get a vote.
 On the other hand, this is a vote only for one poem.